Sugar(s) is one of the hottest and most misunderstood topics in the field of nutrition today.

 Examples: Soft drinks, salad dressing, ice cream, candy, baked goods & other highly refined grain products.

-There you have it folks, my 4 types of sugar-containing foods and what you should do about them.
+There you have it folks, my take on the 4 types of sugar-containing foods and how you should approach them.

 I hope today’s article has been both enjoyable and insightful!